Read-The-Question/rtq-review/src/pages/md/questionsonlyragpapers/bancrofts-school--11-plus--maths--2021--sample-paper-7_pr_prpcc.md

 As everyone knows, a normal cat has $18$ claws, $5$ on each front leg and $4$ on each back leg.

-At Harry’s Care Home for Distressed Cats there are
+At Harry's Care Home for Distressed Cats there are
 $4$ three-legged cats, each one with a different leg missing.

 How many claws do they have all together?